About Co-Op Theatre East

 Learn more about COTE's resident company at the COTE Ensemble page, and read more about the founders & administrators below.

 Robert A. K. Gonyo (Director) is a theatre artist and musician residing in Woodside, Queens.
 Recent directing credits with COTE include Muzungu by David Myers, co-produced with Mixed Phoenix Theatre Group (MPTG); Samuel Beckett's Cascando (with music ensemble thingNY); Craig Abernethy's Do/Don't Do and Absolutes; Ten Years Later: Voices of the Post-9/11 Generation Speak (with Project Girl Performance Collective); his own scripts, the radio plays a deep weakness and Conference (call 518-207-0155 to listen), the one-act Urinal Play, and the ensemble-devised house-party show O Brave New World.
 Other directing credits include Hitchhikers May Be Escaping Convicts, Innsmouth, and Xmas with the Annihilator!!! with EndTimes Productions, and the ensemble-devised Mission with MPTG.
 Upcoming projects include an adaptation of Miguel de Unamuno's El otro with COTE, as well as Viktor Globokar's Un jour comme un autre with thingNY.
-In addition to his work with COTE, Robert is a company member with EndTimes Productions, and the producer of the off-off-Broadway podcast, Go See a Show!. www.robertgonyo.com
+In addition to his work with COTE, Robert is a company member with EndTimes Productions, the producer of the off-off-Broadway podcast, Go See a Show!, and a member of The Best Thing Ever, a directors collective.. www.robertgonyo.com

 Ashley Marinaccio (Director) is an activist and artist dedicated to creating theatre that challenges the status quo.
 Though a New Yorker at heart, she was born and raised in New Jersey and has traveled extensively throughout the world, most notably in the Middle East, where she lived in Beirut, Lebanon while studying Arabic and Middle Eastern theatre performance.
 Her interests include utilizing theatre for peace building, healing and empowerment in conflict zones and in marginalized communities both home and abroad.
 She has countless directing, performing and playwriting credits.
 Ashley's directing work has been seen at the White House, United Nations, regionally at New Jersey State Theatre and on tour throughout the US.
 Selected acting credits include Charlotte in Beyond Therapy, Hecuba in The Trojan Women, Lulu in Cabaret and appearances in new plays at Primary Stages, two television pilots and several film roles.
 As a playwright, she's been called "Reminiscent of Tony Kushner in that she wants to use theater to make a political point, but without sacrificing an ounce of entertainment value...a writer to keep an eye on" by Show Business Weekly and has received critical acclaim for her work from the New Yorker, Backstage and NYTheatre.com.
 Ashley co-founder and Artistic Director of Co-Op Theatre East and Project Girl Performance Collective.
 She is alumna of the Hemispheric Institute for Performance and Politics' EMERGENYC and American Theatre Wing's SpringboardNYC programs and member of the Lincoln Center Directors Lab.
 Ashley holds her M.A. in Performance Studies from NYU's Tisch School of the Arts and BA in theatre directing and sociology/anthropology with minors in women/gender and Middle Eastern from Pace University.
 Visit www.ashley-marinaccio.com for more information.